Excel Add Months to Dates (Table of Contents)

 Add Months to Dates in Excel – Example #3

 In the example shown above, we have a Birth date, defined in Column A (from A2 to A3).
-The Birthdate is in MM/DD/YYYY format, which is a valid Excel date.
-To calculate the retirement date, we use the EDATE function as shown below.
+The Birthdate is a valid Excel date in MM/DD/YYYY format.
+To calculate the retirement date, we use the EDATE function, as shown below.

 To calculate the years left until retirement, we use the YEARFRAC function

-YEARFRAC returns the year fraction representing the number of full days between the end date and the start date.
+YEARFRAC returns the year fraction representing the number of full days between the end and start dates.
 YEARFRAC accepts two arguments – a start date and an end date.

 Add Months to Dates in Excel – Example #4